Domiii/project-empire/README.md

-A prototype for a classroom presentation management system.
+# Classroom Presentation Management System

-I use it in my classes to easily record, manage and upload student presentation videos.
+I use this in my classes to easily record, manage and upload arbitrary amounts of student presentation videos.

 Features include:
 * Google login